 Special Qualifications:

 Valid Georgia Driver's License and a satisfactory Motor Vehicle Record (MVR) as required by department.
 Certification in First Aid and CPR is recommended (or that ability to obtain within 6 months of employment).
+Drug screen and background check required.

 Knowledge, Skills and Abilities: